Senura-Peiris/Senura-Peiris/README.md

+## Hi 👋
-## Hi there I am M.P.Senura Nethsara Peiris.
-I am Software Engineering Undergraduate Student at Saegis Campus ,Nugegoda 👋
+# M.P.Senura Nethsara Peiris.
+I am Software Engineering Undergraduate Student at Saegis Campus ,Nugegoda

+This is my Web Portfolio Link :
 <!--
 **Senura-Peiris/Senura-Peiris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.